Compassionate communication with patients should be considered as part of the cure and plays an important role in practice success.

 Negative Work Culture

-The next item in the not-to-do list is office gossip.
-It is a healthy practice to not encourage gossip.
+The next item on the not-to-do list is office gossip.
+It is a healthy practice to discourage gossip.
 While this may seem like a good way to keep things jovial at the workplace, it can soon turn toxic and take over the work culture.
 Moreover, patients can quickly pick up the vibe of the office, and gossiping impacts how patients start viewing your practice.

 Professionalism & Confidence: Stop Using ‘No’ and ‘Maybe’

 Professionalism and patient care rank among the top two parameters considered by patients when they choose a practice.
 Patients are already anxious about dental procedures and their associated costs when they turn up.

 Your patients want to entrust their oral health in the hands of confident professionals who know what they are about.
 There is no way patients can judge the quality of treatment other than relying on physical cues and the attitude, conduct, and professionalism of your staff.
 It is important that your staff understands this.

 Avoid using ‘Maybe’ and ‘No’ when interacting with your patients, be it while discussing treatments, greeting them at the front desk, or how you address patient queries.
 Instances where your employees are unaware of how to address certain queries, especially in the case of benefits coverage, need to be handled with skill and confidence.
 This is when your call scripts, mock drills, and training pay off.